 It was a powerful Lent in many ways, and that mountaintop experience was perhaps my strengthening before the coming storm, when God prepared me for the valley.

 ~First, our oldest got a good job and moved out of state after graduating from college.
-While we were very proud and happy for him, I cried a lot at the thought of the six of us never living under the same roof again, having nightly family meals or going to Mass together, etc. I’d often find Kasey upset too, so we’d cry together.
+While we were very proud and happy for him, I cried a lot at the thought of the six of us never living under the same roof again, or having nightly family meals, going to Mass together, etc. I’d often find Kasey upset too, so we’d cry together.
 We all just missed him.
 (He likes to joke about how quickly we moved bedrooms around after he left, though, so I could have my own office!)

 ~In early June I spent some time with a dear friend who was in the hospital fighting breast cancer.
 I left her hospital room one day and headed to my Mom’s doctor appointment…